Midway High School (Clay County, Texas)

 Midway High School or Henrietta Midway is a public high school located on SH 148 south near the community of Joy, Texas, United States and classified as a 1A school by the UIL.
 It is part of the Midway Independent School District (Clay County, Texas) located in south central Clay County.
 All grades (K-12) are housed in one building.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.